bobbyabuchi/bobbyabuchi/README.md

 ```

 - [📫](https://t.me/bobbyabuchi)
-- ⚡ Fun fact: A lover is not just a fighter, but a warrior and superhero.
+- ⚡ Fun fact: A lover is not just a fighter, but a warrior and hero.
 - [❤️](https://www.instagram.com/alwaz_dazzlingstar/)

 #### Version Control